CSIRT-SK/viruschecker/README.md

 First of all, we do not currently provide a one-click installer.
 Also, this software does not include ready-to-use VM/Cs with deployed AVs.

-These steps describe how to build and deploy this program from scratch.
+These steps describe how to build and deploy this program from scratch
-They can be summarized in the following steps.

 1. Compile the source code
 2. Deploy the driver/s